flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Old liveries or converted Asobo A320 liveries are often not compatible with the latest sim versions or the FlyByWire A32NX.

-    !!! warning ""
-        Also do not convert liveries from the default Asobo A320 any more.
-Although out Installer still provides this option we do not recommend this any more as these liveries often cause issues.

     ^^Possible Solution or Workaround^^

     Use current liveries intended for the FlyByWire A32NX from flightsim.to.